 She is a member of the Kentucky Music Educator's Association, National Association for Music Education, Kentucky Orff-Schulwerk Association, American Orff-Schulwerk Association, The Eastern United States Pipe Band Association, Percussive Arts Society, and the Drum Circle Facilitators Guild.

-In addition to these memberships, Ms. Lewis serves on the Executive Advisory Board for Composers and Schools in Concert, is a volunteer outreach member for the Jazz Education Network, is an education endorser for Salyers Percussion in Sugarland, Texas, was awarded the 2017 Kentucky Music Educator's Citation for Service Award and just received the Spring 2018 Spotlight Award from the American Center for Elemental Music and Movement and the Fall 2018 Music Educator Innovative Award from the Give A Note Foundation.
+In addition to these memberships, Ms. Lewis serves on the Executive Advisory Board for Composers and Schools in Concert, is a volunteer outreach member for the Jazz Education Network, is an education endorser for Salyers Percussion in Sugarland, Texas, was awarded the 2017 Kentucky Music Educator's Citation for Service Award , Spring 2018 Spotlight Award from the American Center for Elemental Music and Movement and the Fall 2018 Music Educator Innovative Award from the Give A Note Foundation.

 Cole Gregory is from Louisville, Kentucky, where he is a Sophomore Music Education/Performance double major at the University of Louisville.
 He is a 2016 graduate of the Youth Performing Arts School where he received the distinguished John Phillips Sousa Award.
 He is a 2016 winner of From the Top’s Jack Kent Cooke Young Artist Award, and performed live on NPR’s From the Top National radio broadcast in February of 2016.
 Cole is a four-time KY All State Band member spanning Jazz Ensemble, Symphonic Band, Concert Band and All State Percussion Ensemble on various instruments.
 A 2015 graduate of the Kentucky Governor’s School for the Arts in percussion, Cole, regularly serves in the GSA community at speaking events and helps with audition processes.
 He performs regularly with several ensembles at the University of Louisville including: The Cardinal Marching Band, Jazz Ensemble, Wind Ensemble, Symphony Orchestra, Jazz Combos, Steel Pan Ensemble, Symphonic Band and Percussion Ensemble.
 Cole has a versatility in many different genres including: Jazz, Gospel, Hip-Hop / Rap, R&B, Latin, Funk, Rock, Caribbean, Afro-Cuban, and Classical genres.
 In addition, he has participated in numerous festivals, competitions, and masterclasses throughout the state of Kentucky including: All-State, Various KMEA events, Various performances nationwide, Honor Band of America, Honor Jazz Band of America, Kentucky PAS Collegiate Snare Competition (Placed 2nd and 3rd overall out of 20), Music For All Percussion Festival (twice), Black Swamp 2016 1st place National Percussion Ensemble Competition with YPAS, masterclasses and performances with Professor Michael Burritt, Dr. Julie Hill, Professor Jim Campbell, Dr. Chad Floyd and clinics with David Maslanka and John Mackey.
 Cole is available to teach lessons to a wide age range of students from K-12.
 Cole currently is working beside Tim Buell, a Vic Firth Educator, Clinician, and Drummer based out of Nashville who does Drum Set Transcriptions for Vic Firth, Drumeo, and many other huge drum networks on Youtube.
 Cole works at DuPont Manual High School as an assistant Percussion Tech year-round for the Crimson Sound Marching Band.
 He is offering lessons on all percussion instruments including: Drum Set (all genres), Vibraphone (both jazz and classical), Marimba (2 mallet, 4 mallet), Timpani, Snare Drum, Marching Percussion, Xylophone, Bells, Accessory Concert Technique (Triangle, Tambourine, Bass Drum, Crash Cymbals), Steel Pan, and Latin Percussion.